ydb-platform/ydb/ydb/docs/en/core/deploy/manual/deploy-ydb-on-premises.md

 sudo useradd ydb -g ydb
 ```

-To make sure the {{ ydb-short-name }} server has access to block store disks to run, add the user to start the process under to the disk group:
+To make sure the {{ ydb-short-name }} server has access to block store disks to run, add the user to start the process under to the disk group.

 ```bash
 sudo usermod -aG disk ydb